neilalexander/yggdrasilckr/README.md

 # yggdrasilckr

-This is an Yggdrasil v0.4 build that re-adds tunnel routing/crypto-key routing (CKR) support.
+This is a special Yggdrasil build that re-adds tunnel routing/crypto-key routing (CKR) support.
 Add a section to your `yggdrasil.conf` like this:

 ```
   TunnelRouting: {